-- 2 Touch the upper half of a Parameter/Target selection icon Parameter and choose the desired parameter from the parameter panel.
-Up to four key parameters can be tracked. - 3 Touch the lower half of the Parameter/Target selection icon (Parameter a range value on the keypad.
-The selected operator (<, ≤, > or ≥) and value represent the upper or lower boundary during parameter tracking.
-Touch the enter key (1).
+2. Touch the upper half of a Parameter/Target selection icon parameter panel.
+Up to four key parameters can be tracked.

+3. Touch the lower half of the Parameter/Target selection icon $\checkmark$ to enter a range value on the keypad.
+The selected operator (<, $\leq$ , > or $\geq$ ) and value represent the upper or lower boundary during parameter tracking.

+Touch the enter key

-Figure 14-14 GDT Menu Screen - Target Selection
+Figure 14-14: GDT Menu Screen - Target Selection

-- 4 Touch any selected parameter to change it to a different available parameter or touch None on the parameter selection panel to remove it from tracking. - 5 To view and select parameter/target settings from a previous GDT tracking session, touch the Recents tab. - 6 Touch OK to begin GDT tracking.
+- 4. Touch any selected parameter to change it to a different available parameter or touch None on the parameter selection panel to remove it from tracking. - 5.
+To view and select parameter/target settings from a previous GDT tracking session, touch the Recents tab. - 6.
+Touch OK to begin GDT tracking.

-Figure 14-15 GDT Active Tracking
+Figure 14-15: GDT Active Tracking